 In the winter of 2010/2011, Black Mesa Publishing released my football trivia book, West Point Football IQ: The Ultimate Test of True Fandom.
 The release of the West Point book was coincident with Showtime’s special “A Game of Honor” which chronicles the Army-Navy football rivalry.

-Marie and I have been married for 41 years.
+Marie and I have been married for 42 years.
 We met in Alaska in 1973.
 We have four children: Nick; Stef [Golan]; Brad and Jesse.
-Nick and Terri have given us a grandson, Alix; Stef and Dave have given us our second grandson, Travis; Brad has blessed us with two granddaughters, Xylia and Lyla.
+Nick and Terri have given us a grandson, Alix; Stef and Dave have given us two grandsons, Travis and Max; Brad has blessed us with two granddaughters, Xylia and Lyla.
 Jesse and Erica strengthen us with two more wonderful grandsons, Jackson and Jerome.
 Life is Grand!
 Our dogs Cooper, and Caesar passed in the spring of 2016 and are dearly missed.
 Hans continues to age, and moves with us to River Falls, Wisconsin, a beautiful, small town that returns my thoughts to the Berkshires.

 Thanks to all for your continued interest and support.